 (5) The Examinations Committee ensures the respect of all stipulations of these Examination Regulations as well as the proper execution of examinations.
-In particular, it is competent to decide upon objections filed against decisions taken in the examinations process.
+In particular, it is competent to decide upon objections filed against decisions having been taken in the examination process.
+In addition, it is competent regarding the admissions procedures of students of the master's programme Evolution, Ecology and Systematics.

 (6) The Examinations Committee reports to the Faculty Council regarding the development of examination results and the duration of study, and proposes modifications to the Study and Examination Regulations.
-Once a year, it evaluates the study plan and makes modifications where appropriate to adapt it to new requirements from academic life and professional experience.
+Once a year, it evaluates the study plan and proposes modifications where appropriate to adapt it to new requirements from academic life and professional experience.